Grey001-dev/Ping/README.md

 # Ping
-Ping isa ligntweight uptime monitoring tool that tracks website and service availability and send alert when somehing goes down
+Ping is a ligntweight uptime monitoring tool that tracks website and service availability and send alert when somehing goes down

 ## Features